Written by Lois Li, published by Forrest Yu

 1. Deep-rooted service concept

 As our flight was late, we had to keep the driver waiting from 4:00 am to 6:00 am.
 But he was still in a very energetic and passionate situation upon our arrival with no complaint at all.
 He told us that he usually arrived 15 minutes in advance because some of the clients would land earlier.
 But if the plane was late, the more exhausting the journey would be, and the quicker his clients want to have a good rest at the hotel.
-In this circumstance, he needed to give comforts, understanding and offer better service as well.
+In this circumstance, he needed to give comfort, and understanding and offer better service as well.

 2. Effective and orderly service process

 In Singapore, I joined 3 bus tours.
-The visitors came from different countries, stayed at different hotels and had different itineraries.
+The visitors came from different countries, stayed at different hotels, and had different itineraries.
 Every morning, the drivers punctually picked up the visitors from different hotel lobbies to the tourism distributing center and then sent the visitors to the buses according to their itineraries.
 The time at each scenery spot is arranged perfectly, neither hectic nor aimless.
 Every time you need a hand, the staff will show up promptly to solve your problems.
 All of these flawless arrangements are actually the results of countless experiments and failures.

 The visitors are waiting for their buses at the distribution center